Collision detection: Pairwise pruning

 As a precomputation, we can take each physical body (represented by a set of triangles) and recursively decompose it into a binary tree, where each node $N$ represents a set of triangles, and its two children represent $L(N)$ and $R(N)$.
-At each node in the tree, we can precompute the bounding sphere $B(N)$.
+At each node in the tree, we can pre-compute the bounding sphere $B(N)$.

 When the time comes for testing a pair of objects for collision, their bounding sphere tree can be used to eliminate many pairs of triangles.

 Many variants of the algorithms are obtained by choosing something other than a sphere for $B(T)$.
 If one chooses axis-aligned bounding boxes, one gets AABBTrees.
 Oriented bounding box trees are called OBBTrees.
 Some trees are easier to update if the underlying object changes.
 Some trees can accommodate higher order primitives such as splines instead of simple triangles.